kucukkanat/creator/Readme.md

 # Project Creator

-This is a CLOI to easily create a monorepo to build web components apps
+This is a CLI to easily create a monorepo to build web components apps

 ## Tech stack